tjsavitsky/spindle/README.txt

 planar graphs.

-gengspin is just like gengspin, except it only generates graphs that embed in the spindle surface
+gengspin is just like gengspin, except it only generates graphs that embed in the spindle surface.

+splitvg generates all vertex splits (i.e. coextensions) of a graph.
+This is perhaps useful for finding topological obstructions, particularly with the -d3 flag.

 The script filter_tobs.sh gives an example of how to harness harness Gnu Parallel